Java

 Relax, Java has them: they’re just created with classes; we’ll see how soon.

-Now that we have the big picture, let’s start using the values and the types.
-But first, a surprise....
+Now that we have the big picture, let’s start using values of these types.
+But first, there’s something really important to understand, and that is....

 Variables are Type-Constrained!